mariajvieira/feup-fsi/CTF6.md

 Next, we tried to overwrite the function pointer ```fun``` with the address of the ```readtxt``` function, to cause the program to execute our desired command.

-To craft our exploit, we prepared a prefix that would replace the default filename (using something like "flagnn" to hint at ```flag.txt```).
-We then used an automated technique to generate a format string payload.
-This payload was carefully constructed to write the address of ```readtxt``` into the location pointed to by the `fun` address.
+To craft our exploit, we prepared a prefix that would replace the default filename (using something like "flaggg" to hint at ```flag.txt```).
+We generated a format string payload.
+This payload was carefully constructed to write the address of ```readtxt``` into the location pointed to by the ```fun``` address.
 The exploit took into account the stack offset to ensure our input aligned correctly.

-Once our payload was ready, we sent it to the program.
-If the exploit was successful, it would change the function pointer to point to ```readtxt```, with "flag" as the argument.
-This would make the program execute a command equivalent to reading `flag.txt`, ultimately revealing the hidden flag in the program’s output.

-In summary, the exploit process involved extracting the function pointer address, finding the address of ```readtxt```, crafting a payload to exploit the format string vulnerability, and sending this payload to change the program’s behavior, thus obtaining the flag.

 ![Image 3.](https://git.fe.up.pt/fsi/fsi2425/logs/l05g06/-/raw/main/Images/CTF6_3.png)

+Once our payload was ready, we sent it to the program.The function pointer was changed to point to ```readtxt```, with "flag" as the argument.
+This made the program execute a command equivalent to reading `flag.txt`, revealing the hidden flag in the program’s output - ```flag{L34k1ng_Fl4g_0ff_Th3_St4ck_44789C2D}```.

 ![Image 4.](https://git.fe.up.pt/fsi/fsi2425/logs/l05g06/-/raw/main/Images/CTF6_4.png)

+In summary, the vulnerability allowed us to overwrite a function pointer and redirect the program to read from a different file, revealing the hidden flag.
+This exploit highlights the danger of format string vulnerabilities in programs with inadequate security protections.